 Do not use any type of aerosol fogger or “bug bomb” in an attempt to control lady

 beetles.
 Such chemical treatments are not warranted.
 These treatments do not control

 the majority of lady beetles behind walls and other unseen areas.
 In addition,

 the active ingredient in these “bug bombs” has limited effectiveness against the

 pests.
 Overuse of these products can lead to unnecessary human exposure.
 These

 products can actually increase some indoor pest problems when scavenging pests

 such as ants, carpet beetles, and larder beetles move in to feed on accumulated

-Reviewed by: Daniel Frank, WVU Extension Service Entomology Specialist
+Reviewed by: Daniel Frank, former WVU Extension Service Entomology Specialist

 Last Reviewed: September 1, 2013